ying-teaching/rn/docs/ch04/README.md

 A `pure` function means for the same input of `props`, it always returns the same output.
 A pure function doesn't return different values for the same input.
 For exmaple, `Math.sqrt(x)` is a pure function while `Math.random()` is not a pure funciton.

+## 3 Hooks

+### 3.1 Motivation

+Hooks are new features introduced in React 16.8 on February 6, 2019 and Reactive Native 0.59 on March 12, 2019.
+They help to eanble functional programming paradigm, i.e., writing applications without using a class.

+As a result, They make it possible to write functional components in additional to the traditional class components.
+Functional components without states are easy to write and simple to reuse because they are fully defined once the function parameters are provided.
+The so-called presentational components are primarily concerned with displaying data.
+They are best implmented using functional components.

+The primary benefits of class components are state management and component lifecycle methods.
+Hooks are used to provide the similar features to functional components.
+The motivation of hooks are:

+- A stateful logic can be implmented and tested independently and reused.
+The stateful behavior can be `hooked` into a functional component.
+- Hooks make it possible to write small functions in different categroies: local state management, data subscription or data fetching.
+- Classes are confusing for several reasons: verbose syntax, confusing meanings of `this`, complex class hierarchy etc. Functions are much simpler in writing and understanding.

+### 3.2 State and Effect

+Essentially, hooks are functions that let you "hook into" functional components to provide state and lifecycle features.
+Two types of commonly used built-in hooks are:

+- State hook: a state hook adds a local state to a component.
+You can have multiple state hook for multiple local states.
+- Effect hook: an effect hook is used for a "side effect" operation.
+Data fetching, data subscription and UI manipulation operations are "side effects" because they are not belong to component rendering but need to be performed when a component is mounted, updated or dismounted.

+In addition to the built-in hooks, you can create custom hooks that manage stateful logic and resue them in different components.
+Due to the functional nature of the hooks, hooks are reused for their logic, not their states.
+The state of each component is independent.

+### 3.3 Lifecycle and Mind Model

+A good way to think about hooks and functional components is to think that hooks add some extra hidden contextual varaibles to functional components. **Every time there is a change in the props/states of a functional component, the component is called and rendered with new contextual variables**.
+It simulates memory for functional components.

 ## 4 States

-There are two types of data that control a component: `props` and `state`. `props` are set by the parent and they are fixed throughout the lifetime of a component.
+There are two common types of data that control a component: `props` and `state`. `props` are set by the parent and they are fixed throughout the lifetime of a component.
 For data that is going to change, we have to use `state`.

 In general, you should initialize state at the top of a function component, and then call `setState` when you want to change it.
 A hook is a special function that lets you “hook into” a component.
 The `useState` function is a hook that lets you add state to components.